-- 1. Clean the area surrounding the engine oil filler cap before you remove it. - Remove the engine oil filler cap.
-See Under Hood Overview (page 90).
-Turn it counterclockwise and remove it. - Add engine oil that meets Ford specifications.
-See Capacities and Specifications (page 133).
+- 1. Clean the area surrounding the engine oil filler cap before you remove it. - 2.
+Remove the engine oil filler cap.
+See Under Hood Overview (page 112).
+Turn it counterclockwise and remove it. - 3.
+Add engine oil that meets our specifications.
+See Capacities and Specifications (page 156).
 You may have to use a funnel to pour the engine oil into the opening. - 4.
 Recheck the oil level. - 5.
-If the oil level is correct, replace the dipstick and make sure it is fully seated. - Replace the engine oil filler cap.
+If the oil level is correct, replace the dipstick and make sure it is fully seated. - 6.
+Replace the engine oil filler cap.
 Turn it clockwise until you feel a strong resistance.